pysal/momepy/README.md

 > *momepy* stands for Morphological Measuring in Python

 The development of momepy is still in its initial phase.
 The whole structure of the package can always be changed, until the release of first versions on PIP.
-Momepy is a result of ongoing research of [Urban Design Studies Unit (UDSU)](http://udsu-strath.com) supported by the Axel and Margaret Ax:son Johnson Foundation as a part of The Urban Form Resilience Project.
+Momepy is a result of ongoing research of [Urban Design Studies Unit (UDSU)](http://udsu-strath.com) supported by the Axel and Margaret Ax:son Johnson Foundation as a part of “The Urban Form Resilience Project” in partnership with University of Strathclyde in Glasgow, UK.

 Comments, suggestions, feedback, and contributions, as well as bug reports, are very welcome.